intersel/iFSMAnimation/README.md

 	* `<script type="text/javascript" src="extlib/jquery.attrchange.js"></script>`
 * [iFSM by intersel](https://github.com/intersel/iFSM/)
   * this library manages finite state machines

+If you need to do some specific animations, these libraries may be useful:
+  * [jquery.path](https://github.com/weepy/jquery.path) - allows to animate objects following a path as an arc or a curve

 FAQ
 ===

-If you have questions or unsolved problems, you can have a look on the our [FAQs](https://github.com/intersel/iFSM/wiki) or leave a message on the [Issue board](https://github.com/intersel/iFSMAnimation/issues).
+If you have questions or unsolved problems, you can have a look on the our [FAQs](https://github.com/intersel/iFSMAnimation/wiki) or leave a message on the [Issue board](https://github.com/intersel/iFSMAnimation/issues).